jmoralesv/jmoralesv/README.md

-- 👋 Hi, I’m @jmoralesv
+- 👋 Hi, I'm @jmoralesv
-- 👀 I’m interested in .NET and Azure
+- 👀 I'm interested in .NET and Azure
-- 🌱 I’m currently learning .NET
+- 🌱 I'm currently learning .NET
+- 🗺 I'm from Lima, Peru 🇵🇪
-- 💞️ I’m looking to collaborate on any open source project, it's always fun to code
+- 💞️ I'm looking to collaborate on any open source project, it's always fun to code
 - 📫 Reach me here in GitHub, or via email at korum03@gmail.com 🙌

 <!---